were driven on Bay Area roads each day on average in 2023

 How far do Bay Area residents drive each day?

-How far do people travel when they get behind the wheel?
-This varies from driver to driver, of course, but monitoring the total number of miles driven and comparing that to the Bay Area’s population gives a good sense of driving trends in the region.
+Monitoring the total number of miles driven and comparing that to the Bay Area’s population gives a good sense of driving trends in the region.
 While vehicle miles traveled (VMT) grew rapidly over the 20th century, more recent data indicate relative stabilization in the region.
 However, the COVID-19 pandemic and the corresponding shift to remote work are shifting these previously stable trends.

 Regional Performance